quicwg/multipath/draft-ietf-quic-multipath.md

 number of 2; the client's 1-RTT packets use DCID S3, which has a sequence number of 3.
 Note that the paths use different packet number spaces.
 In this case, the client is going to close the first path.
-It identifies the path by the sequence number of the DCID it uses for sending packets over that path, hence using the path_id 2.
-Optionally, the server confirms the path closure by sending an PATH_ABANDON frame by indicating the sequence number of the DCID it uses to send over that path, which corresponds to the sequence number 1 (of C1).
+It identifies the path by the sequence number of the DCID its peer uses for sending packets over that path, hence using the DCID sequence number 1 (which relates to C1).
+Optionally, the server confirms the path closure by sending an PATH_ABANDON frame by indicating the sequence number of the DCID the client uses to send over that path, which corresponds to the sequence number 2 (of S2).
 Both the client and the server can close the path after receiving the RETIRE_CONNECTION_ID frame for that path.